dangunter/tenprinciples/science-ux-principles.md

 good indicator of their time investment in the project and also willingness for change.

-For example, many of us have seen screenshots similar to these where people have complex processes to manage the software and scripts and data from their simulations and effectively have metadata and provenance in file names.
+**Example**: Many of us have seen screenshots similar to these where people have complex processes to manage the software and scripts and data from their simulations and effectively have metadata and provenance in file names.
 A user who has growing volumes of data